ValentinaBaranova/tango-songs/README.md

-Tango songs
+## Tango songs

-Tango songs is a service to explore tango songs.
+Tango songs is a service to store and explore tango songs.
+Songs metadata are loaded from audio files by scheduled task, there is also scheduled task to get trackId from Spotify.
+Service provides REST api to search songs by full text search.

-Technic details
+### Technic details

 Articles about PostgreSQL full text search: